warleysr/ankipa/README.md

 ## How it works

-When you are reviewing a flashcard and press `Ctrl + W` AnkiPA starts to record your voice and then send the data to Azure Speech Services to get an pronunciation assessment based on their
+When you are reviewing a flashcard and press `Ctrl + W` AnkiPA starts to record your voice and then send the data to Azure Speech Services to get an pronunciation assessment based on their service.

 ## Installation

-You need to clone this repository to  your Anki addons folder. ...
+You need to clone this repository to your Anki addons folder.

+Go to Anki -> Tools -> Addons.
+Select one and click View files.

+(AnkiWeb code will be provided soon)

 ## Configuring your API key